react-native-google-signin/docs/docs/setting-up/expo.md

 ### Expo and Firebase Authentication

-If you are using Firebase Authentication, obtain the 2 Firebase config files (`google-services.json` for Android and `GoogleService-Info.plist` for iOS) according to the [guide](./get-config-file?firebase-or-not=firebase#ios) and place them into your project.
-Then specify the paths to the files:
+If you are using Firebase Authentication, follow [these instructions](./get-config-file?firebase-or-not=firebase#step-2) to get `google-services.json` file for Android and [these instructions](./get-config-file?firebase-or-not=firebase#ios)) to get `GoogleService-Info.plist` for iOS.

+Place them into your project and specify the paths to the files:

 ```json title="app.json | js"
 {